In an increasingly disconnected world, Kafka and Manto remind us of the fragile threads binding humanity

 While the evening started later than advertised — a quirk that the organisers seemingly accepted as a cultural norm — the wait was soon forgotten when the readings began.

 Although Kafka’s Judgement — arguably one of his finest works — was performed as well, The Country Doctor resonated more powerfully.
-The Urdu narration allowed Kafka’s work to transcend linguistic boundaries, offering the local audience a sense of ownership over his deeply introspective themes.
+The Urdu narration allowed Kafka’s work to transcend linguistic boundaries, offering the local audience with a sense of ownership over his deeply introspective themes.

 The group then transitioned to Manto’s Khol Do and Naya Qanoon.
 The pairing of Kafka and Manto was both seamless and striking.
 Khol Do— with its harrowing depiction of trauma in the wake of Partition — acted as a grim companion to Kafka’s existential explorations.